Gilsabo/sign-up-form/README.md

 # Project Title
-Sign-up Form with External Fonts
+Sign-up Form with External Fonts.

 ## Description
-This is a simple sign-up form built using HTML, CSS, and JavaScript.
+This is a sign-up form built using HTML, CSS, and JavaScript.
 The form uses external fonts to create an attractive and unique user interface.
 [Here](https://gilsabo.github.io/sign-up-form/) you can check out the project
 ## Features
 - User can enter their name, email, and password to sign up
 - Form validation ensures that all fields are filled out and the password meets the minimum requirements